 AI in CyberSecurity

-In a cybersecurity context, AI is a software that perceives its environment well enough to identify events and take action against predefined purpose.
-It can also learn and build the rules on the go as well; actually thats the real AI.
-Biggest fear of today’s time is the concern that hackers are getting much more smarter.
-These hackers will use artificial intelligence in cyberattacks that are more sophisticated and harder to detect.
+In a cybersecurity context, AI is software that perceives its environment well enough to identify events and take action against a predefined purpose.
+It can also learn and build the rules on the go as well; actually, that’s the real AI.
+The biggest fear of today’s time is the concern that hackers are getting much smarter.
+These hackers will use artificial intelligence in cyber attacks that are more sophisticated and harder to detect.

 We do have Artificial Intelligence in our systems and business strategies.
-Still there is a frightening truth about increasingly common cyber-attacks.
-Which is most businesses and the cybersecurity players itself are not prepared for better use of AI.
+Still, there is a frightening truth about increasingly common cyber-attacks.
+Most businesses and cybersecurity players themselves are not prepared for better use of AI.

 AI has already proven to be both a benefit and a threat on the cybersecurity front.
 Barclays Africa is beginning to use AI and machine learning to both detect cybersecurity threats and respond to them.

-While the technology can help to fill cybersecurity skill gaps but at the same time its a powerful tool for hackers as well.
-In short AI can act as guard and threat at same time.
-What matter is who use it for what purpose.
-At end It all depends upon Natural Intelligence to make good or bad use of Artificial Intelligence.
+While the technology can help to fill cybersecurity skill gaps but at the same time it’s a powerful tool for hackers as well.
+In short, AI can act as a guard and threat at the same time.
+What matter is who uses it for what purpose.
+In the end, it all depends upon Natural Intelligence to make good or bad use of Artificial Intelligence.

 87% of US cybersecurity professionals report that either they are currently using or will use AI as part of their cybersecurity strategy.

-Will AI be the bright future of security as the sheer volume of threats is becoming very difficult to track by humans alone.
-May be AI might come out as the most dark era, all depends upon Natural Intelligence.
+Will AI be the bright future of security as the sheer volume of threats is becoming very difficult to track by humans alone?
+Maybe AI might come out as the darkest era, all depends upon Natural Intelligence.

-Cybersecurity state as on date is too much vulnerable but implementation of AI systems into the mix can serve as a real turning point.
-These systems come with a number of substantial benefits.
+The cybersecurity state as of date is too much vulnerable but the implementation of AI systems into the mix can serve as a real turning point.
+These systems come with several substantial benefits.
 These benefits will help prepare cybersecurity professionals for taking on cyber-attacks and safeguarding the enterprise.

 Deploy AI and machine learning-based tech to help.
-With these helps tasks like policy enforcement, blocking malicious files and IPs, and protecting against phishing attacks.
+With these help tasks like policy enforcement, blocking malicious files and IPs, and protecting against phishing attacks.
 Machine learning won’t replace human intelligence rather should not be aimed for as well.
-These technologies can be use to automate and speed up security operations and repetitive tasks, according to the release.
+These technologies can be used to automate and speed up security operations and repetitive tasks, according to the release.

 91% of cybersecurity professionals are concerned about hackers using AI in cyberattacks.

-These models can deliver more sophisticated and precise solutions than manually created signatures based rules.
-Then challenge our self where we are unable to detect attacks whose instances have not yet been observed should become part of machine learning and on the fly building the same.
+These models can deliver more sophisticated and precise solutions than manually created signatures-based rules.
+Then challenge ourselves where we are unable to detect attacks whose instances have not yet been observed should become part of machine learning and on the fly building the same.

-Anomaly detection to build models of “normal” behaviour and detect anomalies as deviations from it.
-Possible high false alarm rate – previously unseen but may be legitimate can support system behaviours to be recognized as anomalies.
+Anomaly detection to build models of “normal” behavior and detect anomalies as deviations from it.
+A possible high false alarm rate – previously unseen but may be legitimate can support system behaviors to be recognized as anomalies.

 Integrating Artificial Intelligence into Cybersecurity can boost transparency levels in this playing field.

-AI based signatures can work lot better.
-All this is at a speed, low cost and should be within the reach of any organisation entrusted with.
-How it will be achieved depends upon next step; which is the discussion point at length in a workshop.
+AI-based signatures can work a lot better.
+All this is at a speed, low cost, and should be within the reach of any organisation entrusted with it.
+How it will be achieved depends upon the next step; which is the discussion point at length in a workshop.

-In general it is said firewalls no longer stop hackers but AI based cybersecurity can stop hackers though.
+In general, it is said firewalls no longer stop hackers but AI based cybersecurity can stop hackers though.
 The cybersecurity industry has always had a fortress mentality: Firewall the perimeter!
 Harden the system!
 This mindset has failed, miserably.
-Each new headline-generating hack has reminds us.
-Even if you do patching on all software’s you could still be at risk.
-Its been proven already with attacks on cybersecurity.
+Each new headline-generating hack has reminded us.
+Even if you do patching on all software you could still be at risk.
+It’s been proven already with attacks on cybersecurity.

 Future of AI in CyberSecurity

-Past & Future of Threats & Protection – Year 2017 was dominated by news of major hacks, cybersecurity threats and data breaches.
-What will 2018 have in store? cybersecurity threats and data breaches are on rise.
+Past & Future of Threats & Protection – the Year 2017 was dominated by news of major hacks, cybersecurity threats, and data breaches.
+What will 2018 have in store?
+Cybersecurity threats and data breaches are on rising.
 What will 2019 will bring?
-We will see it in many ways why AI is crucial to cyber security.
+We will see in many ways why AI is crucial to cybersecurity.

-Threat detection is certainly a main focus of today’s AI together with machine learning technology push.
-Not only it can monitor human behavior, but also it can detect things that aren’t quite right and sound an alert.
+Threat detection is certainly the main focus of today’s AI together with machine learning technology push.
+Not only it can monitor human behaviour, but also it can detect things that aren’t quite right and sound an alert.

 ======================= About the Author ===========================